 In 1759 the great fortress at Quebec was captured.
 Montreal surrendered in 1760.
 French efforts to occupy the Ohio River valley and the Upper Mississippi were blocked, and Great Britain achieved political/military authority over North America north of Florida and east of the Mississippi River.

 The Treaty of Paris in 1763 formally ended what the Europeans called the "Seven Years War," and the English colonists in North America Virginians called the "French and Indian War."
-In Quebec, it became known as "The Conquest" because France surrendered its claims to almost all lands in North America.
-Great Britain took control over Quebec and all lands claimed by France in Canada except for two small islands at the mouth of the St. Lawrence River.
+In Quebec, it became known as "The Conquest" because France surrendered its claims to almost all of Canada ("a few acres of snow").
+Great Britain took control over Quebec and all lands claimed by France in Canada except for two small islands at the mouth of the St. Lawrence River, the islands of Saint Pierre and Miquelon.16

 Actual control by the British after 1763 was effective only in areas where Native American tribes had been displaced.
 The legal claim according to European custom was constrained by the presence of powerful tribes between the Alleghenies and the Mississippi River, including the Creek, Choctaw, Chickasaw, Cherokee, Shawnee, Erie, Miami, Kickapoo, and Mingo.